jcalz23/logo_detection_w281/README.md

 ## General Feature Extraction (GFE)

-Along with the BoW SIFT features, additional non-learned features were extracted from the image bounding boxes, these include: shape, color and texture feautures.
+Along with the BoW SIFT features, additional non-learned features were extracted from the image bounding boxes, these include: Shape, Color and Texture feautures.
 The motivation is to understand if model performance improves when fit on BoW SIFT and additional features.

 ### Shape

 Image moments are used to describe the shape of an object in an image.
-These moments are described in the 1962's Ming-Kuei paper [[3]](#3) and capture information like the are of the object, the centroid and the orientation.
+These moments are described in the 1962's Ming-Kuei paper [[3]](#3) and capture information like the area of the object, the centroid and the orientation.
 Hu moments should not be used in situations where there is noise, occlusion or a lack of clean segmentation since it is very hard to get a dependable and repeatable centroid.
 Hu moments are invariant to translation, scale, rotation and reflection.
 To calculate Hu moments, we first used Canny to calculate the edges of a log with threshold 1 and 2 set to 100 and 200 respectively.
 After, Hu moments are calculated as follows:

 The regular moment of a shape in a binary image is defined by: